The Multiverse God

 • A multiverse severely violates the scientific principle of Occam's razor ("entities should not be multiplied beyond necessity").
 By this, the multiverse is a very poor theory.

-• The imagined multiverse generator appears to exactly fit the ideal of an atheist’s god (uninvolved, mechanistic, random).
+• The imagined multiverse generator appears to exactly fit the ideal of an atheist’s preferred god (uninvolved, mechanistic, random).

 • Note that atheists are no better than theists when trying to explain the unexplainable because they too are metaphysically motivated.